wmedlar/corebernetes/docs/installation.md

 - install the config transpiler on the host machine

-[`ct`] is CoreOS' "Config Transpiler", used to convert a human-readable config into one readable by CoreOS' low-level, first-boot configuration tool [ignition].
+[`ct`][ct] is CoreOS' "Config Transpiler", used to convert a human-readable config into one readable by CoreOS' low-level, first-boot configuration tool [ignition].
 Follow [CoreOS' steps for installing a `ct` binary][ct-installation-binary], or just install from brew (`brew install coreos-ct`).

 - configure a config (for transpiling with `ct`)

-I've included a copy of my own [containerlinux.yaml][/containerlinux.yaml], although this will probably take quite a bit of tweaking to work with your system.
+I've included a copy of my own [containerlinux.yaml](/containerlinux.yaml), although this will probably take quite a bit of tweaking to work with your system.
 Alternatively you can use the bare-minimum config below that simply sets up a user `core` that you can log in as with your default ssh key.

 Run on the host machine: